oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 ```

-Note: We will refer to this working copy of the sample as /tmp/mii-sample; however, you can use a different location.
+Note: We will refer to this working copy of the sample as `/tmp/mii-sample`; however, you can use a different location.

 Download the latest WebLogic Deploying Tooling (WDT) and WebLogic Image Tool (WIT) installer ZIP files to your /tmp/mii-sample/model-images directory.
 Both WDT and WIT are required to create your Model in Image Docker images.

-For example, visit the GitHub WebLogic Deploy Tooling Releases and WebLogic Image Tool Releases web pages to determine the latest release version for each, and then, assuming the version numbers are 1.9.1 and 1.9.1 respectively, call:
+For example, visit the GitHub [WebLogic Deploy Tooling Releases](https://github.com/oracle/weblogic-deploy-tooling/releases) and [WebLogic Image Tool Releases](https://github.com/oracle/weblogic-image-tool/releases) web pages to determine the latest release version for each, and then, assuming the version numbers are `1.9.7` and `1.9.5` respectively, call:

 ```bash
 $ cd /tmp/mii-sample/model-images